johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 - [Building Equitable Communities through Open Policy and Value Chain Alignment](https://johnandersen777.github.io/gse21/)
 - Unity in Duality

-## Redefining Value Exchange with Two Tokens for Work and Food
+## Redefining Value Exchange with Two Tokens for Work and Play

 In our previous articles, we've explored various facets of building equitable communities through open policies, technological integration, and collaborative efforts.
 Now, we delve into a revolutionary approach to value exchange that challenges traditional monetary systems.
-By introducing two distinct tokens—one representing units of work and the other representing units of food—we aim to create a currency system backed by tangible standards, much like the gold standard of the past.
+By introducing two distinct tokens—one representing units of work and the other representing units of play—we aim to create a currency system backed by tangible standards, much like the gold standard of the past.

 ### The Problem with Traditional Money